 Can I use agar-agar instead of gelatin?

-Yes, but the texture will be slightly different—firmer than traditional panna cotta.
-Use about 1 teaspoon of agar powder for this recipe, and make sure to boil it to activate.
+Yes, though the texture will be slightly firmer than a traditional panna cotta.
+Use about one teaspoon of agar powder and make sure to bring it to a boil to fully activate it.

 - 2 cups heavy cream